Background of the study session

 It is meaningful to know the current situation and share it with others

-Approximately 30 ski resort staff members continued to take input for approximately two hours.
-They gained an understanding of the current state of climate change, learned about the types of renewable energy and steps to its introduction, and learned about previous examples of proactive efforts within the region.
+Approximately 30 ski resort staff members received input for about two hours.
+They gained an understanding of the current state of climate change, learned about different types of renewable energy and the steps to their implementation, and studied successful examples of proactive efforts within the region.

-Finally, a "CO2 Emissions Calculation Sheet" was shared.
-This automatically calculates CO2 emissions by entering the amount of electricity and fuel (gasoline for snow groomers, kerosene for heating appliances, etc.) used by the facility.
-Calculations can be made for each facility, making it an ideal first step to understanding the current situation.
+Finally, a "CO2 emission calculation sheet" was shared.
+This sheet automatically calculates CO2 emissions when the amount of electricity and fuel (such as gasoline for snow groomers and kerosene for heating equipment) used by the facility is recorded.
+It can be calculated for each facility and is an ideal starting point for understanding the current situation.

 Following the Climate Change & Regional Economy Symposium held by POW JAPAN in 2019, Hakuba Valley has begun to take clear action to introduce renewable energy throughout the region.
 Taking into account the current situation and efforts of each ski resort, Hakuba Valley's leadership in coordinating this effort will be crucial to moving the entire region forward.
 Finally, I would like to conclude with the words of Takanashi, Chairman of the Hakuba Valley Ropeway Operator Promotion Board: